Well-being: The state of being comfortable, healthy, or happy. There is no one-size-fits-all way to achieve it.

 Martin, Nathalie, Lawyering from the Inside Out: Learning Professional Development through Mindfulness and Emotional Intelligence (Cambridge, UK: Cambridge University Press, 2018).

-There are several podcasts that provide further education on how to promote your wellbeing such as:
+These provide further education on promoting your wellbeing: wellbeing such as:

 CBA Mental Health and Wellness in the Legal Profession - The Law Society of Saskatchewan

-National Standard of Canada for Mental Health and Well-Being for Post-Secondary Students commissioned by the Canadian Mental Health Commission of Canada, which provides policies, procedures, and practices for post-secondary educators to promote positive student mental health and well-being.
-In addition to promoting the wellbeing of students, the National Standard was also informed and developed around the Truth and Reconciliation Commission’s report.
-As such, the National Standard seeks to assist post-secondary institutions in creating “more inclusive and more equitable spaces where all students can flourish.” (at 9).
+The National Standard of Canada for Mental Health and Well-Being for Post-Secondary Students seeks to assist post-secondary institutions in creating “more inclusive and more equitable spaces where all students can flourish.”

 Contact